 Lastly is this heartbreak song by Ella that covers all the basses with all the smooth jazz and country music style.
 The 1953 hit tune has what good coffee brings to her, and that is a happy ending as she waits for her lover to get home.
 It is the perfect song to drift coffee drinkers into pure coffee bliss.

-Different artists have used coffee to express such deep and diverse emotions and events.
+Different artists have used coffee to express a diverse range of feelings.
+Whether you’re looking for perfect coffee captions on social media or something much deeper, these songs deliver.
 The one thing the artists seem to agree on is that coffee is an excellent reprieve for many people.
+Need a last-minute gift for a coffee lover in your life?
+Make them this playlist and give them printable thanks a latte Starbucks gift card!